zhangyaoxing/mongodb-scripts/minishift-aws/README.md

 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 ```
-- When being asked for the hostname, paste the **public hostname** of current server.

 Wait for the script to finish, and you are ready to go.